 There are many reasons your child may be having trouble sleeping, from school stress to sleeping in late on weekends to not being able to quiet her mind at night.
 If your child can’t seem to get a good night’s sleep, try these helpful hints and tips:

-Melatonin is a drug-free, non-habit forming, and a supplement solution to occasional sleeplessness.
+Melatonin is a drug-free, non-habit forming supplement for occasional sleeplessness.
 It contains a sleep hormone that your child’s body creates when her brain’s telling her body it’s time for bed.
-Read more information about kids and melatonin.
+You can find more information about melatonin for kids by reading this article.

 A kid-friendly melatonin sleep aid like drug-free PURE Zzzs Kidz Melatonin Gummies (ages 4+) works naturally with your child’s body to help them fall asleep.*